Cloud-Native Application Protection Platform (CNAPP)

 Why is CNAPP important?

-Listed below are a few examples of why you need CNAPP.
+For example, listed below are a few examples of why you need CNAPP.

 • Comprehensive security throughout the application lifecycle: Application protection platforms offer end-to-end security, protecting cloud-native applications from development to production.
-This guarantees the integration of a security layer into the entire CI/CD software development lifecycle, thereby mitigating the risk of vulnerabilities and data breaches.
+This guarantees the integration of a security layer into the entire CI/CD software development lifecycle, thereby reducing the risk of vulnerabilities and data breaches.

 • Enhanced compliance: By providing visibility into vulnerabilities, risks, and non-compliant configurations, CNAPPs help organizations identify and address potential issues, such as sensitive data exposures, to meet requirements like GDPR or HIPAA.